Dr Katie Stevenson

 Dr Stevenson is Assistant Vice-Principal, Collections, in the Office of the Principal.
 She can be contacted at firstname.lastname@example.org or on 01334 461 616.

 A graduate of medieval history from the universities of Melbourne and Edinburgh, Katie Stevenson's main research interests centre on culture as a mode of communication in the exercise of power in the late Middle Ages.
-She is particularly interested in the fifteenth century and mostly works with Scottish source materials.
-She has researched and written on chivalric culture in late medieval Scotland and, in particular, its role in political life; the cultural life of the royal courts (including gift-giving practices, court rituals and pastimes); the development of the role of officers of arms (heralds); and the orders of chivalry in late medieval Europe.
-She has recently written the late medieval volume of the New History of Scotland series published by Edinburgh University Press, entitled Power and Propaganda: Scotland, 1306-1488.
-Katie is also interested in the relationship between chivalry and emerging identities in late medieval Europe and in the commemoration of late medieval events in modern and contemporary Scotland.
+She has researched and written extensively on late medieval Scotland and recently wrote a volume of the New History of Scotland series published by Edinburgh University Press, Power and Propaganda: Scotland, 1306-1488.
 Katie’s current research project, The Power of Pedigree: The Stewart Dynasty and the Foundations of Royal Authority is an exploration of the relationship between dynasticism and propaganda in the creation, assertion and maintenance of authority.

 For a full list of Katie Stevenson’s publications please see her profile on Research@StAndrews

 - Medieval St Andrews: Church, Cult, City, ed.
 Michael Brown and Katie Stevenson, (St Andrews Studies in Scottish History, The Boydell Press, 2017).
 [Details]